calcom/cal.com/apps/queue-worker/README.md

 <!-- TODO: create an optimised Dockerfile and provide instruction for running a container or running in k8s -->

+### Test

+You can test the code using the command `yarn run test`.
+For the integration tests, ensure you specify the `DATABASE_URL` environment variable.

 ## Architecture

 See the [architecture/proposal document](./Architecture.md)